-AXS-06 is a novel, oral, non-opioid, investigational medicine consisting of MoSEIC $^{\text{TM}}$ meloxicam and esomeprazole.
+AXS-06, is a novel, oral, non-opioid, fixed-dose combination of MoSEICTM meloxicam and esomeprazole.
 We are developing AXS-06 initially for the treatment of osteoarthritis and rheumatoid arthritis.
-Esomeprazole is a proton pump inhibitor which lowers stomach acidity and which has been shown to reduce the occurrence of NSAID-induced gastrointestinal ulcers.
-AXS-06 is designed to provide rapid, effective pain relief, and to reduce the risk of NSAID-induced ulcers, with convenient once-daily dosing.
+Esomeprazole is a proton pump inhibitor which lowers stomach acidity and which has been shown to reduce the occurrence of NSAID-associated gastrointestinal ulcers.
+AXS-06 is designed to provide rapid, effective pain relief, and to reduce the risk of NSAID-associated gastrointestinal ulcers, with convenient once-daily dosing.
 We have successfully completed a Phase 1 trial of AXS-06 to characterize the pharmacokinetics of meloxicam and esomeprazole after oral administration of AXS-06.
 The results of our Phase 1 trial demonstrated that the median T{max} for meloxicam, the trial's primary endpoint, was nine times faster for AXS-06 as compared to standard meloxicam.
 We intend to seek FDA approval for AXS-06 utilizing the 505(b)(2) regulatory development pathway.